-Hospitals and surgical centers are scheduling non-urgent procedures.
+Hospitals and surgical centers have resumed all procedures.

 Please read below our recommendations for activity prior to your surgery.
 Our intent is to minimize the risk for any COVID related complications of your procedure and recovery.